dlist-top/dlist-top/README.md

 ## Translate

-If you want to help us by translating DList.top to your language - please join the Discord server (using the link above) and ask us!.
+If you want to help us by translating DList.top to your language - please join the Discord server (using the link above) and contact us!

 ## Integrate your project